dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 ## `Motion`

 A motion proposal is the only kind of proposal that does not have any immediate effect, i.e., it does not trigger the execution of a method as other proposals do.
-It can be used, for example for opinion polls before even starting certain features.
+For example, it can be used for opinion polls before even starting certain features.

 ### Relevant type signature